DelSkayn/rquickjs/README.md

   - The properties can be defined with getters and setters
   - Support for constant static properties
   - Support for holding references to JS objects
-    (Data type which holds refs should implement `HasRefs` trait to get garbage collector works properly)
+    (Data type which holds refs should implement `Trace` trait to get garbage collector works properly)
   - Support for extending defined classes by JS

-- Easy bindings using proc macro
-  (The interfacing between JS and Rust became much easy with `bind` macro)
+## Community development

+This crate doesn't aim to provide system and web APIs.
+The QuickJS library is close to [V8](https://v8.dev/) in that regard.
+If you need APIs from [WinterGC](https://wintercg.org/) or [Node](https://nodejs.org/api/), then you can take a look at the follow community projects:

+- [AWS LLRT Modules](https://github.com/awslabs/llrt/tree/main/llrt_modules): Collection of modules that micmic some of the `Node` APIs in pure Rust

 ## Development status